 2. Audience intent and buying stage coverage

-Not every visitor lands on your site ready to enquire.
+Not every visitor lands on your website ready to enquire.
 Some are researching.
-Some are comparing options.
-Some are close to a decision but still need reassurance.
-Your audit should check whether the website caters for each of these stages instead of assuming everybody is ready to convert immediately.
+Some are comparing suppliers.
+Some are almost ready to act but still need reassurance.

 3. Messaging clarity and benefit-led content

-4. User journey and friction
+4. User journey and hesitation points

 5. Structure, navigation, and sitemap logic